 A drop trap is a lightweight frame covered with netting - made to catch feral cats.
-It is propped up on one side with a stick, and food is placed in the back.
+It is propped up in front with a stick, and food is placed in the back.
 The trapper stands at a distance, holding a string attached to the stick.
 When the cats are eating, the trapper pulls the string, allowing the trap to drop, capturing the cats inside.
 The trapper immediately covers the drop trap with a blanket to calm the cat(s).

 The transfer: The cats are easily transferred into traditional box (wire) traps for transport.
 A box trap is placed door-to-door with the covered drop trap.
 The box trap is also covered (top and sides only) to make it appear to be an exit tunnel.
 When the matching guillotine-style doors are raised, the cats discover the “exit” and move into the box trap, for secure transport to the vet!

 A drop trap is a lightweight frame covered with netting - made to catch feral cats.
-It is propped up on one side with a stick, and food is placed in the back.
+It is propped up in front with a stick, and food is placed in the back.
 The trapper stands at a distance, holding a string attached to the stick.
 When the cats are eating, the trapper pulls the string, allowing the trap to drop, capturing the cats inside.
 The trapper immediately covers the drop trap with a blanket to calm the cat(s).

 You can often catch more than one cat at a time (SEVEN is the current record - a Florida mom and 6 kittens).
 Imagine the time and angst that are saved!